git clone https://github.com/openliberty/guide-containerize.git

 variable is declared and is used in the httpEndpoint

 element to define the service endpoint.
-The default value of the default.http.port
+The default value of the http.port

 variable is 9081

 .
 However, this value is only used if no other value is specified.
-To find a value for this variable, Open Liberty looks for the following environment variables, in order:
+You can replace this value in the container by using the -e flag for the podman run command.

 Run the following commands to stop and remove the inventory